Refusals

 • Let Them Choose: As the child grows, let them make choices on what to eat.
 Since older children are more particular with food, keep providing options without being too pushy, so they know that you’ll keep offering choices.
 In fact, you may give them two or three meals and let them decide which one they’d like to have.

-Be Patient and Keep Offering
+Be Patient And Keep Offering

 The most crucial message here is that food rejections can be temporary.
 Food preferences change as your child’s taste buds develop, and he or she will learn to accept foods that they previously rejected.
 Therefore, parents must patiently persist in offering a variety of healthy foods.